Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 * Sales forecasting
 * Demand forecasting for manufacturing production
 * Demand forecasting for inventory management
-* Demand forecastig for infrastructure planning and utilizaiton
+* Demand forecasting for infrastructure planning and utilizaiton
-* Demand forecastng for workforce planning
+* Demand forecasting for workforce planning

 ### Predictive Analytics and Forecasting